 Young amputees in Gaza are striving to put their lives back on track

-136 people lost limbs in the series of border demonstrations in Gaza that started in March 2018 and lasted for over a year.
-Gaza has some 1,600 amputees among a population of 2 million.
+Due to a series of border demonstrations in Gaza that started in March 2018 and lasted for over a year, 136 people lost limbs.
+Among a population of 2 million, there are around 1,600 amputees in Gaza.
 Half of its workforce is unemployed, and the competition on the job market is fierce.
 People with disabilities find themselves at a disadvantage, as roads and buildings are not wheelchair accessible and many available jobs require physical strength.

 When he arrived at the site, Haitham mixed with the crowd that started pushing closer to the border fence.
 "Once you are inside the crowd, you don’t act the same way.
 It’s hard to control what you do," he explained.

-Haitham came to on a hospital bed to a wave of pain, as well as the grief and dismay of his parents.
+Haitham's next memory is waking up on a hospital bed, to a wave of pain.
+When he fully regained consciousness, he felt the grief and dismay of his parents.
 They were struggling to process the fact that only a couple of hours before he had been at home with them, and now they were seeing him with a bullet in his leg, facing the terrifying prospect of an imminent amputation.